Welcome to the home page of Oldies FM Newcastle

 More Affordable Than You Imagined

-Depending on how you advertising on OLDIES FM is targeted, it can cost as little as $50 per week.
-To have us tailor a campaign for your business, contact us today on 0249157520.
+Depending on how you advertise on Oldies FM, it can cost as little as $99 per week.
+To have us tailor a campaign for your business, contact us today on 0407811989.

-Terrestrial Radio and Online Radio are the only media predicted to grow audience The huge growth in online audience is increasingly affecting time spent with other (traditional) media – radio is the only traditional medium that people predict they will be spending more time with in the near future.
+Traditional Radio and Online Radio are the only media predicted to grow audience.
+The huge growth in an online audience is increasingly affecting time spent with other (traditional) media – radio is the only traditional medium that people predict they will be spending more time within the near future.

 Radio has always been a strong “call-to-action” medium, and this is even more true in a world where consumers access brands via the internet.
 Radio can drive brand browsing (direct to a brand’s website or searching for a specific brand in a search engine) by over 52%.

-Radio targets audiences efficiently because different stations attract different listeners – 2NX listeners are worlds apart from Classical FM listeners etc. This allows advertisers to talk selectively to the groups they are most interested in.
-Brands can focus their activity very effectively onto key market areas.
+Radio targets audiences efficiently because different stations attract different listeners – Racing Radio listeners are worlds apart from ABC News Radio listeners etc. This allows advertisers to talk selectively to the groups they are most interested in.
+Brands can focus their activity very effectively on key market areas.

-Most radio listeners are engaged in another activity, and this means that advertisers can reach listeners at various times during the day such as getting the kids ready for school.
+Most radio listeners are engaged in another activity, and this means that advertisers can reach listeners at various times during the day such as getting ready for work.

 In the same way that the music industry uses radio to gain airplay of their artists and create chart hits, radio also creates a sense of ubiquity for brands.
 This is for two main reasons – firstly, because radio ads are on frequently and secondly because listeners tend to spend so long listening (on average 13 hours per week).
 A brand which is big in radio can create a disproportionately large share of mind for itself.